Skip to main content

 Editorial Assistant

 Jyoti joined UC Press in 2023.
-They support Eric Schmidt (Premodern World History, Religion, and World Literature in Translation) and Michelle Lipinski (Economics, Technology Studies).
+They support Margo Irvin (Premodern World History, Religion, and World Literature in Translation) and Michelle Lipinski (Economics, Technology Studies).
 Prior to joining the press, Jyoti worked as a bookseller and freelance editor for scholarly and artistic projects.
 They have a deep interest in art history, literature and queer studies with a focus on the Soviet and post-Soviet context.
 As an editorial assistant, Jyoti is excited to support authors through the publication process in pursuit of bringing forth vital and innovative scholarship.

 jarvey@ucpress.edu